 We primarily act for employers defending claims, which may involve discrimination, whistleblowing and other regulatory or multi-jurisdictional aspects.

-Biographies of our lawyers who undertake such work are available via Meet our lawyers.
+Biographies of our lawyers who undertake such work are available via the Meet our lawyers button.

 Where we act for employers in defending unfair dismissal and/or wrongful dismissal cases, they are generally complex cases involving a number of the factors set out below.
 Our range of fees together with the factors that make a case complex are set out below.

 - Simple case: £50,000-£100,000 (excluding VAT and disbursements);

 - Medium complexity case: £100,000-£200,000 (excluding VAT and disbursements);

 - High complexity case: £200,000-£1m (excluding VAT and disbursements).